 Located to the south of the island, English Harbour is the home to Nelson’s Dockyard – a fully restored 18th century working dockyard which is packed full of historical relics from Admiral Nelson’s day and a great shipping era.
 It houses a museum dedicated to Nelson himself.
+In 2016 Nelson’s Dockyard in Antigua was designated a UNESCO World Heritage Site.

 At Nelson’s Dockyard you can enjoy the many cafés and restaurants nestled in the original buildings from way back; and sample a local cocktail in the cool of Admiral’s Inn on the waterfront.